Purchasing Hearing Aids

 - BTE: Behind the Ear aids are used for children, severe hearing loss or those people who experience excessive wax, wet or draining ears.
 The hearing aid and all of its components sit behind the ear.

-Why Is Ultimate Hearing Different?
+Why Is Ultimate Hearing of Laguna Hills Different?

 There are a lot of choices when it comes to hearing care professionals trying to meet your expectations.
 Many dispensers are “licensed” to fit hearing aids, yet few have the education as an audiologist and the skills of 20+ years of both fitting and counseling patients.
 We also utilize hearing therapy and help slowly change the brain’s perception of sound.
 We don’t put aids on a patient, ask them how it sounds and then send them out the door which many patients have experienced elsewhere.
 We do things different and our patients notice it.
 Often patients who have worn hearing aids for years comment on the knowledge and detail they receive at our office.